jorishr/notes-on-javascript/async_programming/iterators-generators.md

 ## Iterators
 Arrays are easily iterable because of their ordered structured with an index based positioning.
 Objects however are more difficult to iterate over because the key-value pairs don't come in a specific order.

-How to find if a datastructure is iterable?
-Modern JS has introduced the Symbol iterator object which is present in datastructures that are iterable only.
+How to find if a data structure is iterable?
+Modern JS has introduced the Symbol iterator object which is present in data structures that are iterable only.
 ```js
 let arr = [1,2,3];
 let obj = {`a`: 1, `b`: 2, `c`: 3};